 The Admission Authority will make decisions on the basis of the circumstances of each case and in the best interests of the child concerned, taking into account the parents' views, information about the child's academic, social and emotional development, the child's medical history and the views of their medical professionals, whether they have previously been educated or attended nursery out of their normal age group, and whether they may naturally have fallen into a lower age group, if it were not for being born prematurely.
-They will also take into account the views of the
+They will also take into account the views of the Headteacher of the School and, where provided, the Headteacher of any current or previous school.
+This is not an exhaustive list, and parents may put forward any matters for the Admission Authority to consider.

-$^{^2}$ Except for applicants outside Bristol City Council, who need to apply through their local council.
+$^{^{2}}$ Except for applicants outside Bristol City Council, who need to apply through their local council.